Can a Rice Field Ingest Untreated Municipal Waste Water Beneficially in Bangladesh?

-Soil samples were collected twice: One before land preparation for transplanting rice seedlings and the other at harvest.
-The samples were collected manually from each plot with a soil auger from 0-60 cm soil profile with a depth increment of 20 cm for soil surface.
+Soil samples were collected twice: one before land preparation for transplanting rice seedlings and the other at harvest.
+The samples were collected manually from each plot with a soil auger from 0-60 cm soil profile with a depth increment of 20 cm from soil surface.
 The samples were air-dried in the laboratory and sieved for chemical analysis by using standard laboratory methods.
 EC, pH, organic carbon (C), total Nitrogen (N), Phosphorus (P), Potassium (K), Sulphur (S), Sodium (Na), Calcium (Ca) and Magnesium (Mg) contents of the samples were determined in order to assess the effects of WW irrigation on soil properties.
-Details of analyzing the soil samples were reported in Biswas, et al. .
+Details of analyzing the soil samples were reported in Biswas et al. .

 Analysis of variance (ANOVA) was done by using Statistix 10 software package of Analytical Software .
 Comparisons of means of the rice traits and soil quality parameters among the five fertilizer treatments, three depths for soil quality parameters, and two experiments were done at 5% level of significance (p ≤ 0.05) by implementing Tukey's Honest Significant Difference (HSD) test.

 Fertilizer contribution of municipal WW